hakenprog/web-scraper/README.md

 ## Working instance of the project

 [Example project](https://laravel.daikuroneko.com)

 ## Project Set Up

-This application is built in Laravel.
-To run the project, you need the following requirements in your server or local environment:
+This application is built in Laravel 9.
+These are the system requirements for the project:

 - Nginx, Apache or any application server that can execute php.
 - PHP 8.2.1
 - PHP extensions: mb-string, curl, dom
 - Node 16.14.0

-You can clone the repository using this command: git clone git@github.com:hakenprog/web-scraper.git Inside the project folder, run `composer install` Then, create a .env.
+You can clone the repository using this command: `git clone git@github.com:hakenprog/web-scraper.git` Inside the project folder, run `composer install` Then, create a .env.
 You can copy the .env.example file that comes in the repository.
 Execute the following command: `php artisan key:generate`